 In retrospect, Elyse wonders if she would have become an architect if her high school counselor had been more encouraging, but she’s thrilled to be where she is.
 She’s a big believer in the idea that it’s not the destination that matters; it’s the journey.

 “I had a background in graphic design and motion design, which brought a different sensibility to my work in 3D modeling and how I structure information,” she said.
 “I really love my job and my coworkers now.
 So everything happens for a reason.”

 Pathfinders are power users like Elyse who excel at using OpenSpace.
-If you’d like to be a Pathfinder, reach out to our team today.
+You can check out all of our published Pathfinder Spotlights in the OpenSpace Community gallery.
+If you’d like to be a Pathfinder, submit your Pathfinder application today.